monoscope-tech/apitoolkit-landing/docs/sdks/dotnet/dotnetcore/index.md

 ## Open Telemetry Setup

-Setting up open telemetry allows you to send traces, metrics and logs to the APIToolkit platform.
+Setting up open telemetry allows you to send traces, metrics and logs to the monoscope platform.
 In this guid, we will be using the opentelemetry auto-instrumentation packages to setup open telemetry.

 #### Install OpenTelemetry